Shivamjha12/Blog-App-Api/Readme.md

 ### Get Blog List

-Retrieves a list of all elevators.
+Retrieves a list of all blogs from database.

 - **URL:** `blogs/`
 - **Method:** GET